bazelbuild/starlark/spec.md

 The Starlark integer type represents integers.
 Its [type](#type) is `"int"`.

-Integers may be positive or negative.
-The precision is implementation-dependent.
+Integers may be positive or negative, and arbitrarily large.
-It is a dynamic error if a result is outside the supported range.
+Integer arithmetic is exact.
 Integers are totally ordered; comparisons follow mathematical tradition.